Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 2. Spring MVC

 Next is the Spring MVC.
-This feature allows developers or Spring experts to create web apps based on the MVC architecture.
+This feature allows developers or Spring experts to build web applications based on the MVC architecture.
 All the requests made by a user first go through the controller and are then dispatched to different views, that is, to different JSP pages or Servlets.
 MVC can be easily integrated with all popular view technologies such as ISP, Jasper Report, FreeMarker, and Velocity.

 3. Spring Boot